Suzuki-lab-beta/oralcancermeta/README.md

 ## Usage

+Before running the pipeline, you need to define the $NXF_SINGULARITY_CACHEDIR.
+In the command line, write:
+`export NXF_SINGULARITY_CACHEDIR='/illumina_disk3/runs5/work_sofia/singularity_cache'`

 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.
      Explain what rows and columns represent.
 For instance (please edit as appropriate):